-- 3.24 In particular, we consider that our proposal would encourage investment and innovation by facilitating the provision of wireless broadband networks by the Applicant.
-The provision of such networks would encourage the availability of a wide range of communications services and the availability of high-speed data transfer services.
-In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.25 We also consider that the Applicant's intended networks could enhance competition and customer choice as the Applicant proposes to offer retail services in competition with existing operators and to provide wholesale services to other operators. - 3.26 The impact of implementing the proposal is likely to be low.
+- network would encourage the availability of a wide range of communications services and the availability of high-speed data transfer services.
+In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.26 We also consider that the Applicant's intended network deployment could enhance competition and customer choice as the Applicant proposes to offer wholesale services to other operators who would be likely to offer retail services in competition with existing operators. - 3.27 The Applicant's plans to offer wholesale services and to make its infrastructure available for sharing could also help reduce additional networks or duplicate networks having to be rolled out.
+This would help to minimise the unnecessary proliferation of electronic communications sites, bringing environmental benefits aligned with long standing Government objectives in the public interest.
+This has been specifically acknowledged in the reforms of the Code and in the express recognition of the provision of infrastructure systems as a statutory purpose in section 106(4)(b) of the Act. - 3.28 The impact of implementing the proposal is likely to be low.
 Any costs to those affected by the Applicant's use of Code powers are likely to be outweighed by the benefits.
 On the other hand, the detrimental effect on the Applicant of a refusal to grant such powers (including to the practicability of its network roll-out) is likely to be significant.
 We are also of the view that the impact of our proposal is not likely to be to the detriment of any protected group within society.